Mvalentino92/JAVA/README.md

 Linear Algebra functions, as well as scripts from my class.

 ## Linear_Algebra:
+**EigenValues.java:** Finds all the eigenvalues of a matrix within certain constraints.
+The constraints are as follows
+1. Cannot compute complex or imaginary eigenvalues
+2. The minimum and maximum eigenvalues in absolute value cannot have positive or negative counterpart.
+3. Any eigenvalues cannot be within 1e-4 of eachother in value.

 **rref.java:** Uses Gaussian Elimination to return a matrix in reduced row echelon form.

 **linsolve.java:** Utilizes Gaussian Elimination, the inverse, and matrix multiplication to return the coefficients for a systems of a equations.